 The consolidated financial statements include the College and its subsidiary undertakings Northern Skills Group Business Services Limited, TTE Technical (UK) Limited, TTE International Limited, TTE Apprenticeships Limited, Middlesbrough College Management Services Limited, Northern Apprenticeship Company Limited and University Centre Middlesbrough Limited, controlled by the Group.
 Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Under the purchase method of accounting, the results of subsidiary and associated undertakings acquired or disposed of during the year are included in the consolidated income and expenditure account from or up to the date on which control of the undertaking passes.
 Intra-group sales and profits are eliminated fully on consolidation.
-All financial statements are made up to 31 July 2021.
+All financial statements are made up to 31 July 2022.
+In accordance with FRS 102, the activities of the student union have not been consolidated because the college does not control these activities.